 For a complete list and description of all Oregon corporation credits, including links to certifying agencies and forms, visit www.oregon.gov/dor/business.

-Note: For tax year 2015, minimum tax cannot be reduced, paid, or otherwise satisfied through the use of any tax credit (ORS 317.090).
+Note: Beginning tax year 2015, minimum tax can't be reduced, paid, or otherwise satisfied through the use of any tax credit (ORS 317.090).

 Important: